Devipriya004/Devipriya004/README.md

 - 👋 Hi, I’m @Devipriya004
-- 👀 I’m interested in Front-end Development and UI/UX
-- 🌱 I’m currently learning JavaScript
+- 🧠 I work at the intersection of strategy, customer experience, and operations at an early-stage startup
+- 🎯 I enjoy solving messy, real-world problems with a mix of systems thinking and scrappy execution
+- 🎨 I have a soft spot for clean design, intuitive UX, and all things front-end
+- 🛠️ Currently learning to build small tools to automate everyday workflows
-- 💞️ I’m looking to collaborate on ...
+- 🤝 Always up for conversations around product, design, or operations—or to collaborate on something meaningful
-- 📫 How to reach me ...
+- 📫 Reach me on LinkedIn or drop a note at [youremail@example.com]

 <!---
 Devipriya004/Devipriya004 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.